 To avoid an uptick in breakups and murders, here are 7 tips to help you live in peace with your partner in quarantine.

 You’ve probably found some kind of equilibrium with the habits they have that annoy you and vice versa.
 You can handle the fact that they leave every flipping cabinet and closet door open and they can handle the fact that you put your dishes in the sink instead of in the dishwasher.
 It wasn’t easy but you figured it out because you realized you can close all the doors before you go to work and when you get back you’ll at least have a few hours before they’re all open again.

-Except you’re together 24/7 which means everything is about to get ramped up x1,000.
+Except you’re together 24/7 in quarantine which means everything is about to get ramped up x1,000.
 That makes it even more important to read these 7 tips for not killing your partner.
 Now, every single time you turn around, EVERY DOOR WILL BE OPEN.
 And since you’re eating all your meals at home, that dish pile is going to get a LOT bigger.

 So, you both need to stop now and understand that this is your barn animals in the house situation and that you can do this.
 You can survive a few weeks of open doors and dish piles.
 Do not start nitpicking.
 When you see that open cabinet door, smile and remind yourself that you love them, that the rabbi is sending all the barn animals into your home and soon, when you go back to your normal routine, you will have the biggest, quietest, emptiest house you’ve ever had.
 How lucky.

 Okay, not like that.
 Pick sides of your home.
 Find a way to have separate spaces from each other.